dagger/dagger/hack/README.md

 `./hack/dev bash`

 This will bootstrap your local engine code and then open a shell with env vars pointing to that dev engine.
-You can thus run `go test`, `poetry run`, `yarn run` and have the tests execute against that dev engine.
+You can thus run `go test`, `hatch run`, `yarn run` and have the tests execute against that dev engine.

 Unlike `./hack/make`, this won't require always rebuilding the engine every time you run a command, which can sometimes be more convenient.